Renewed Partnership with Falkirk Football Club for the 2025 / 2026 campagin

 How does float therapy aid with fibromyalgia?

 Floating takes the pressure of gravity off joints and muscles and your body is put into a high state of physical relaxation.
-Blood pressure and oxygen intake reduce but at the same time blood flow and the distribution of red blood cells increases.
-This speeds recovery from injury and helps flush any lactate, cortisone and adrenaline that may have been built up over time.
+You just lie back, relax and let yourself float effortlessly on the surface of the water and enjoy a feeling of complete weightlessness. while your relaxing your blood pressure and oxygen intake reduce but at the same time blood flow and the distribution of red blood cells increases.
+This speeds your recovery from injury and pain and helps flush any lactate, cortisone and adrenaline that may have been built up over time.

 Float therapy has been shown to loosen the muscles and give more control over your nervous system.
 It resets the body’s chemicals and metabolic balance, reducing the risk of over injury.
 By taking away the force of gravity, floating takes the stress and pressure off strained joints and muscles while improving blood circulation in the affected area and throughout the body—helping the body to heal itself.